codeinthehole/csvfilter/README.rst

 A simple wrapper around Python's CSV module to provide a command-line tool for filtering columns from a CSV file.
-This is useful as standard tools like awk don't account for the quoting and escaping used in CSV files.
-It's a bit like ``cut`` but for CSVs.
+This is useful as standard tools like awk can't easily handle the quoting and escaping used in CSV files.

+Basically, it's a bit like ``cut`` but for CSVs.

 Install
 -------